How to Compare Car Insurance Rates 2024

 Rates are for full-coverage car insurance for an 18-year-old male with a clean driving record.

-Full-coverage combines liability-only, full and comprehensive coverage.
+Full-coverage combines liability-only, collision and comprehensive coverage.
 You’ll need this type of policy if you want your damages to be covered after you or another family member on the policy is involved in an accident.

 Cheapest liability-only car insurance for new drivers: State Farm